shingetsu-gou/shingetsu-gou/README.md

 are embeded into the exexutable binary in https://github.com/shingetsu-gou/shingetsu-gou/releases.
-If these files are not found on your disk, Gou automatically expands these to the disk (not overwrite).
+If these files are not found on your disk, Gou automatically expands these to the disk (but not overwrite).
 Once expanded, you can change these files as you wish.

 This is for easy to use Gou; just get a binary, and run it!